adonyssantos/gentleman-community-twitter-clone/CONTRIBUTING.md

 > Understanding and mastering this feature [Git branching] gives you a powerful and unique tool and can entirely change the way that you develop.
 > [Source](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell#:~:text=Understanding%20and%20mastering%20this%20feature%20gives%20you%20a%20powerful%20and%20unique%20tool%20and%20can%20entirely%20change%20the%20way%20that%20you%20develop)

-Feel motivated by the fact that you will never have to worry about messing things up and your productivity will multiply by a thousand.
+Feel motivated by the fact that you will never have to worry about messing things up, and your productivity will multiply by a thousand.